 SOFTWARE DEVELOPMENT & OVERALL REFINEMENTS

-We’re in the process of refining every aspect of The Porta Presso before bringing the production line to full capacity.
+We’re in the process of refining every aspect of The Porta Presso.

 Everything thus far is on schedule.
 Thanks for your ongoing support.
 Please note that extensive engineering has also since been completed on the mechanical side of the PortaPresso however this information is confidential at this stage due to intellectual property protection.

 It’s not too late yet.
-If you know friends or family who would like to purchase The Porta Presso, we’ve now moved over to InDemand on Indiegogo or on our website www.theportapresso.com where you can purchase the device for a pre-order price and also purchase your add-ons such as additional cups and beans.
+If you know friends or family who would like to purchase The Porta Presso, direct them to our website www.theportapresso.com where they can purchase the device for a pre-order price and also purchase add-ons such as additional cups and beans.

 Over the past few weeks we have been working on developing the software to interact with the hardware.
 We can now operate the valving and selection process via our test components.
 We are currently using 3 separate buttons to make the desired coffee selection.
 The first button is “select/enter” for when you chose your desired coffee.
 The second button is “next,” this scrolls through options.
 The third button is a “back” command, say your on the select number of shots stage but you want to change what coffee you selected it allows you to move back and do so.
 Three buttons give it a minimalist look and can sit flush with the machine housing.
 Throughout the selection process, prompts will be displayed on a LCD screen along with the current choice.
 We are aiming for a balance between something like a GoPro where there isn’t enough selection prompting, while still maintaining the minimalist look and not over complicating the selection process.
 Once prompted with the select coffee screen and with the use of the next button, you can scroll through your various coffee types.
 This selection is on a loop so if you keep pressing the next button you will eventually come around to the start of the list again - as shown below.
 When happy with the choice the user presses the select button which will take them to the select shot selection.